sil-car/lt/GIT BASICS.md

 Changes to be committed:
   (use "git restore --staged <file>..." to unstage)
 	new file:   GIT BASICS.md

 ~/lt$

+# Check status again (existing file modified).
+~/lt$ git status
+On branch main
+Your branch is ahead of 'origin/main' by 1 commit.
+  (use "git push" to publish your local commits)

+Changes to be committed:
+  (use "git restore --staged <file>..." to unstage)
+	modified:   GIT BASICS.md

+~/lt$

 # Commit changes to make them "official" in the local repo.